Forum Schedule

 Sunday 10:00 AM

-Military Auxiliary Radio System (MARS) and Shared Resources (SHARES) Awareness for Amateur Radio Operators Tom Kinahan, N1CPE
+Military Auxiliary Radio System (MARS) and Shared Resources (SHARES) Awareness Tom Kinahan, N1CPE

 Room: Wayland, W1